mcclure/emu-coop/index.md

 Some more about the games currently supported:

 * **Link to the Past**: Currently it syncs all collectable items, all pendants, all crystals, and in the Randomizer it tracks whether the old man has been rescued.
 It does not track "quantities" (rupees, heart pieces, arrows or bombs or expansions of either), or "events" like whether you have beaten Aghanim or paid off Kiki.
 When it updates your shield or armor, the sprite will not update until the next Save+Quit even though you have it.
+The 1.0 Japan version of the game is currently required.

 * **Super Metroid**: Currently it tracks all items, beams, expansions, and whether you have beaten the four main bosses.
 Items you collect might not appear in the top icon bar, and when it updates your beams and armor the sprite won't update even though you have it until you change rooms or pause.
 This has not been tested as well as LTTP.